Kevin Riley

-Kevin Riley (born January 27, 1987) is an American former football quarterback for the California Golden Bears.
+Kevin Riley (born January 27, 1987) is an American former college football player who was a quarterback for the California Golden Bears.
 He played for California from 2007 to 2010.

 Early life

 Riley was born on January 27, 1987, to parents Faustin and Rhonda Riley in Portland, Oregon.
 He attended Beaverton High School, where he played football.
 Riley was considered the top player in Oregon as a senior by Rivals.com and SuperPrep magazine.
 He was named Portland metro area player of the year after passing for 2,580 yards with just six interceptions on 239 attempts.
 He was team MVP and vice president of his class as a junior and senior.

 College career

 2007

 Riley made his first career start for the injured Nate Longshore in California's homecoming game against Oregon State.
 Riley passed for 294 yards, two touchdowns, and rushed for a touchdown but California lost the game when he scrambled instead of throwing the ball away to set up a field goal to tie the game.
-Riley did get credit for putting Cal in a situation to win after being down 31-21 late in the fourth quarter.
+Riley did get credit for putting Cal in a situation to win after being down 31–21 late in the fourth quarter.

 Riley took over for Longshore in the second quarter of the 2007 Armed Forces Bowl.
-He passed for 269 yard, 3 touchdowns, and rushed for a touchdown, helping the Bears turn a 21-0 deficit into a victory.
+He passed for 269 yard, 3 touchdowns, and rushed for a touchdown, helping the Bears turn a 21–0 deficit into a victory.
 Riley was the game's MVP.